-Research techniques and the writing of a research paper are included, in addition to continued practice in expository writing.
+Learn and practice research techniques and research writing and develop further techniques in expository writing such as analysis, comparison/contrast, and argumentation.
+Students compose at least one major research essay.
 ENGL 1112 or ENGL 1132 is required of all students in the second semester.
-Prerequisite: ENGL 1111 or ENGL 1131.(Offered every semester.)
-Students achieve writing competency by: Earning grades of C or above in both ENGL 1111 (or ENGL 1131) and ENGL 1112 (or ENGL 1132) or the equivalent.
+Prerequisite: ENGL 1111 or ENGL 1131.
+Students achieve writing competency by earning a C or above in both ENGL 1111 (or ENGL 1131) and ENGL 1112 (or ENGL 1132) or the equivalent.
+(Offered every semester)